KiranACD/pythontutorials/README.md

 code = compile(source_code, filename=module_abs_file_path, mode='exec')

 # Execute the compiled code.
 We will put all the variables and function objects in the...
 # ... module namespace into the mod dictionary.
-This will enable us to use mod.pprint() which...
+This will enable us to use mod.pprint() which..
 # ... is a function in module.py.
 exec(code, mod.__dict__)